-Overview
+Business Overview

 Gatekeeper engineers, manufactures and distributes industry leading high-definition mobile video and data solutions for a range of markets including school districts, law enforcement, public transit authorities, as well as the US military.
 Over the past seven years, Gatekeeper has equipped approximately 34,000 school buses, transit buses and trains with 100,000 video devices and intelligent mobile data collectors, which forms the foundation of the Company's Platformas-a-Service ("PaaS") business model.
 The intelligent devices collect vehicle data such as video, audio, GPS, time, door open/close, and serve as the "black box" to aid in transit accident investigations.
-The PaaS units are WiFi enabled, mobile connected, or mobile enabled, allowing public transport assets to become part of the intelligent transportation solution in a Smart City ecosystem
+The PaaS units are WiFi enabled. mobile connected, or mobile enabled, allowing public transport assets to become part of the intelligent transportation solution in a Smart City ecosystem.

-Gatekeeper's mobile video solutions integrate high-definition digital video (HDDV) with the Global Positioning System (GPS) for real-time vehicle location, time, date and telematics data, and provides a comprehensive 360-degree view inside and outside vehicles.
+Gatekeeper offers mobile video solutions which integrate high-definition digital video (HDDV) with the Global Positioning System (GPS) for real-time vehicle location, time, date and telematics data, and provides a comprehensive 360-degree view inside and outside vehicles.
 Video evidence is recorded on a military standard digital recording system located inside the vehicle.
 High definition cameras operate in day or night conditions and are vital for collecting video evidence such as license plate details of vehicles illegally passing streetcars or school buses while passengers are loading or unloading.
 Gatekeeper's wireless devices also provide real-time connectivity, streaming video, and vehicle tracking.

-Gatekeeper's video management software is used as a desktop application for managing basic incidents and its enterprise software can be used to stream live video from any vehicle, anywhere, anytime.
+Gatekeeper offers video management and video analytics software which may be used as a mobile or desktop application for managing video evidence of incidents.
+Enterprise software can be used to stream live video from any vehicle, anywhere, anytime.